-In 2004, Dr. Brad Garber and 3 other health care providers from rural Wisconsin attended a CALS class in Two Harbors, Minnesota.
+In 2004, Dr. Brad Garber and three other health care providers from rural Wisconsin attended a CALS class in Two Harbors, MN.
 They all agreed that they faced the same rural health issues in Wisconsin that Minnesota did.
 They knew they had to bring CALS to Wisconsin.
-The next step was to get enough Wisconsin CALS instructors trained to start teaching CALS classes.
-In March of 2005 they were ready and launched the first class in Eau Claire.
+The next step was to get enough Wisconsin CALS instructors trained to start teaching CALS courses.
+In March 2005, they were ready and launched the first class in Eau Claire, WI.

-With the help of the Wisconsin Office Of Rural Health, they have continued to teach CALS classes every year and have now taught 27 classes with 604 participants being trained.
-In 2011 they began teaching the trauma module also and have now taught 10 trauma modules and trained 153 participants.
+With the help of the Wisconsin Office Of Rural Health, they have continued to teach CALS courses every year and have now taught 27 courses with 604 participants being trained.
+In 2011, they began teaching the CALS Trauma Module and have now taught 10 trauma modules and trained 153 participants.
 Additional classes are being conducted in the spring of 2015 in Hayward and St. Croix.

 Wisconsin also has three CALS-certified hospitals:

 On Monday, Dec.
 17, 2018, President Donald Trump signed into law H.R.
 315, the Improving Access to Maternity Care Act, which collects information on health professional shortage areas identified as in need of maternity care health services and distributes maternity...

 WASHINGTON, Dec.
 4, 2018 – Assistant to the Secretary for Rural Development Anne Hazlett today announced that USDA is investing $1.2 billion to help rebuild and improve rural water infrastructure for 936,000 rural Americans living in 46 states.
 “Access to water is a...